Merkur Progress Review – Going strong since the 1950’s

 Handle Grip

-I’ve noticed some users comment within reviews that the handle can be slippy.
+I’ve noticed some users comment within reviews that the handle can be slippery.
 However, I had no issue with it at all.
-Knurled handles do offer more grip; however, some users find these octagonal large scalloped line design types slightly more attractive, and the design helps a user to hold it well enough (in my experience).
+Knurled handles do offer more grip; however, some users find these octagonal, large, scalloped-line design types slightly more attractive, and the design helps users hold them well enough (in my experience).

 Weight and Balance

-Weight and balance are important when it comes to using a safety razor.
-The Merkur Progress standard weighs in at 92g, which is a good weight that leans on the heavy side of razors when comparing it to others.
+Weight and balance are crucial when using a safety razor.
+The Merkur Progress standard weighs in at 92g, which is a good weight that leans on the heavy side of razors when compared to others.

-When holding this razor at around 30 – 40 degrees loosely in the hand, the head balances perfectly against the skin, and this encourages the razor to do the work rather than hand pressure.
-Merkur razors all seem to be great on the balance front.
+When holding this razor at around 30-40 degrees loosely in the hand, the head balances perfectly against the skin, encouraging the razor to do the work rather than relying on hand pressure.
+Merkur razors all seem to strike a great balance.

 Look & Design

-The razor might not be the most attractive looking razor to some users, with its whitish-colored knob for adjusting on the end of the handle and its big head, but it’s very functional.
+The razor may not be the most aesthetically pleasing to some users, with its whitish-colored knob for adjusting the end of the handle and its large head, but it’s very functional.
 The chrome finish makes it look attractive, though.

 One aspect I love about this razor and the Merkur Futur is the large reservoirs that help with drainage under the blade.
 Merkur improved this feature on the Futur by adding drainage gaps at the bottom of the head.

 The head is bulky because of the blade adjustment feature.
-Some guys might find this tricky when shaving under the nose area, which is easily overcome when moving the nose slightly over to the side.
+Some men might find shaving the area under the nose tricky, but this can be easily overcome by moving the nose slightly to one side.

 Although there is a mechanism and spring inside that makes it an adjustable razor, I have not found any reports stating it became faulty or broke, even after many years of use.